avarshney15/RecipesandRatings/README.md

 ### Data Cleaning
 We took the following steps to clean and merge the recipes and interactions datasets:- <br>
 1. We removed any duplicated to avoid any biases or any errors in future hypothesis and permutation testing and predictive models
-2. Next, to not skew statistics such as the average time taken for a dish or the average number of steps we have removed recipes with more than 100 steps and recipes that takes more than a 1000 intues to pepare
+2. Next, to not skew statistics such as the average time taken for a dish or the average number of steps we have removed recipes with more than 100 steps and recipes that takes more than a 1000 minutes to prepare
 3. Then we renamed the 'id' column in recipes to to 'recipes_id' and did a left merge on recipes, and interactions, giving us a dataframe with 234429 rows
 4. On this merged dataframe, we substituted the 0s in the rating column with np.nan as the rating is from 1 to 5, indicating that 0 stands for missing values and we do not want these values to skew the average rating of a recipe
 5. Then we computed the average rating per recipe and added it as a column in our merged dataframe.
-We kept both rating and average rating as there are 15036 rows with np.nan in the rating column, which is roughly 6.4% of our dataframe.Keeping both columns allows us to compare future statistical analysis with and without mean imputation.
+We kept both rating and average rating as there are 15036 rows with np.nan in the rating column, which is roughly 6.4% of our dataframe.
+Keeping both columns allows us to compare future statistical analysis with and without mean imputation.
 6. Then we parsed the nutrition column into individual values, added each value into our dataframe.
 These values were originally stored as a string which was a list, so had to call the str object, strip the parentheses, split the string, add them to our dataframe and then convert them to float.
 7. We also categorized each recipe into 'Easy', 'Medium' or 'Hard' based on the number of steps required and the overall time taken to make that recipe.
 8. We also added another column 'avg_time_per_step' which divides the total number of minutes to the number of steps as there might be some recipes that have few steps, making it seem like they are easy to make but may take a lot of time. <br>